SIMILAR IMAGES

 IMAGE INFORMATION

-EditJim Paek (Korean: 백지선, Baek Chi-sun) - Born April 7, 1967 in Seoul, South Korea was a professional ice Hockey player in the National Hockey League, and other professional Hockey leagues, and is now head coach of the South Korea Men's Ice Hockey Team.
+EditJim Paek (Korean: 백지선, Baek Chi-sun) - Born April 7, 1967 in Seoul, South Korea is a Korean/Canadian retired ice Hockey defenceman and coach of the South Korea Men's Ice Hockey Team.

-Paek played minor Hockey for Kipling Collegiate Institute (high school) in Etobicoke, Ontario, Canada.
+Paek played minor Hockey for Kipling Collegiate Institute (high school) in Etobicoke, Ontario.

-Paek then played for the Muskegon Lumberjacks of the International Hockey League / IHL for three seasons - 1987–88 to 1989–90, where the Lumberjacks won 2 division titles and 2 regular season titles (Fred A. Huber Trophy) in 1989 & 90, and they won the IHL league championship (Turner Cup) in 1989.
+Paek then played for the Muskegon Lumberjacks of the International Hockey League / IHL for three seasons - 1987 to 1990, where the Lumberjacks won 2 division titles and 2 regular season titles (Fred A. Huber Trophy) in 1989 and 1990, and they won the IHL league championship (Turner Cup) in 1989.

 Paek would then play for the Pittsburgh Penguins of the National Hockey League / NHL who had drafted him in the ninth round, 170th overall, in the 1985 NHL Entry Draft.

-Paek's NHL career began with the Penguins in 1990–91.
-Upon entering the league, he became the first Korean-born Hockey player to ever play in the NHL and since he was part of the Penguins' Stanley Cup run of 1990–91, he became the first player of Korean descent to have his name engraved on the Stanley Cup.
-Paek scored a goal in the championship game 6 - assisted by Mario Lemieux.
+Paek made his NHL debut on October 13, 1990 vs New York Islanders at Nassau Veterans Memorial Coliseum in a 6-4 Penguins win, and he became the 1st Korean-born Hockey player to play in the NHL and since he was part of the Penguins' Stanley Cup run of 1990–91, he became the first player of Korean descent to have his name engraved on the Stanley Cup.

-Paek's Pittsburgh Penguins Hockey Jersey now hangs in the Hockey Hall of Fame in Toronto, Ontario honouring this feat.
+Paek's Pittsburgh Penguins Hockey Jersey now hangs in the Hockey Hall of Fame in Toronto, Ontario honouring these feats.

 After four seasons and two Stanley Cups in Pittsburgh, Paek was traded mid-season to the Los Angeles Kings in 1993–94 as part of the deal that brought Tomas Sandström to the Penguins.
 After only 18 regular season games as a King, he moved on, signing with the Ottawa Senators for the 1994–95 NHL season.